direct2sunny/Assignment-3/README.md

 **Truck Class**

 The provided C# code defines a Truck class that inherits from a Vehicle class, adding truck-specific properties such as Capacity, TruckType, and FourWheelDrive.
 It includes a constructor that initializes these properties along with those inherited from Vehicle.
 The DisplayDetails method is overridden to include truck-specific details when displaying the vehicle's information.
 This implementation demonstrates key object-oriented programming concepts like inheritance, polymorphism, and encapsulation.

+**Motorcycle Class**

+The provided C# code defines a Motorcycle class as a subclass of Vehicle, adding motorcycle-specific properties: EngineCapacity, FuelType, and HasFairing.
+The constructor initializes these properties alongside inherited ones.
+The DisplayDetails method extends the base functionality to include motorcycle-specific details like engine capacity, fuel type, and fairing presence, showcasing polymorphism by overriding the base class's method.